Narwal25/saas-kit-odoo/README.md

 1. **Fork the Repository**: Create a personal fork of the repository on GitHub.
 2. **Create a Branch**: Work on your changes in a separate branch.
 3. **Submit a Pull Request**: Once your changes are complete, submit a pull request detailing the updates.

-For more detailed contribution guidelines, please refer to the [CONTRIBUTING.md](CONTRIBUTING.md) file.

 ## License